karwler/BKGraph/README.md

 # BKGraph
 A simple desktop application for displaying functions as graphs.
 It runs on Linux and Windows 7 or later.
-Used libraries are SDL2, SDL2_image, SDL2_ttf and any libraries that come with them.
+Used libraries are SDL2, SDL2_ttf and any libraries that come with them.

 ## Installation

 ### Requirements:
-- CMake (unless your IDE can interpret CMakeLists.txt)
+- CMake 3.10.2
-- C++ compiler (preferably Clang, GCC or MSVC)
+- C++17 compiler (preferably Clang, GCC or MSVC)
-- development libraries of SDL2, SDL2_image and SDL2_ttf (already included for MSVC)
+- development libraries of SDL2 and SDL2_ttf (automatically downloaded for MSVC)

-The minimum required CMake version is 3.1.3 and the compiler needs to support the C++11 standard.

 ### Creating Project Files
 Open a terminal, cd into the project directory and execute the following commands: